Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 • Don't waste focus on that immune guy, no point.
 Get some focus up with Steady Shots instead!
 • Don't Scatter Shot him if he's immune due to an abiility or DR. I won't let you!

+**Racial Support!**
+• Pops your damaging Racial when it's supposed to!

 ## Toggles:
 `/xxxxx Burst`
 Toggles Burst mode rotation On (off default)